Define a full project with content, 3D stage and video mapping pipeline

 - Content Map: Rasterized targets for content

-- Stage Elements: 3D stage containing screens, surfaces, video projectors and cameras (Optional)
+- Stage: 3D modeling of the video setup containing screens, surfaces, video projectors and cameras (Optional)

 - Video Projector: Video projector in the 3D stage (Optional)

 - Processor: Optional additional 2D or pre-visualization processors (Optional)